asgarovf/ethylene/README.md

 ## Version Note

 Although we support the new React 17 release, it is gives an error during the installation.
-You can use `--legacy-peer-deps` flag to install it for previous React releases.
+You can use `npm install ethylene@prev` flag to install it for previous React releases.